Spirited Arts Competition 2025

 Ship or Email your entries

-Examples of sentence start for you to use
+Examples of sentence starters for you to use

 Each entry should consist of a piece of art, and a corresponding write-up, limited to 400 words.
 This write-up should connect to the theme, highlight your students' outstanding work, and provide meaningful commentary.